odu-cs725-infovis/public/spr21/HW2.md

 > We are going to examine a dataset provided by the Virginia Department of Health (VDH) related to COVID-19.
 The dataset, [VDH-COVID-19-PublicUseDataset-Cases](https://data.virginia.gov/Government/VDH-COVID-19-PublicUseDataset-Cases/bre9-aqqr), has been made available through the [Virginia Open Data Portal](https://data.virginia.gov) and the [VDH's COVID-19 in Virginia page](https://www.vdh.virginia.gov/coronavirus/).  *Click the Export button on the dataset page to download the CSV.*

+If you are using a collection, one option is to create a notebook that holds the various datasets and import them into the chart notebooks.
+This way, you only need to attach the main datafile to a single notebook.
+The data notebook needs to be made public so that you can import items into other notebooks.

 ### Charts to Create

 Use D3 in Observable to create the following charts.
 You do not need tooltips or a legend for any of these charts.
 All of these will be single charts (no repeating or faceting as we did with Vega-Lite).
 You must provide an explanation of your code.